kinoz01/lets_play/Excalidraw/Using raw mvn to run the Spring app.md

 ### 2. Maven's Purpose is Build, Not Execution

-Maven's core responsibility, or its "goal" as a framework, is to manage the **Project Object Model (POM)** and orchestrate the build process according to the defined lifecycle.3 Launching a long-running, external process (like a web server) is outside its core design.
+Maven's core responsibility, or its "goal" as a framework, is to manage the **Project Object Model (POM)** and orchestrate the build process according to the defined lifecycle.
+Launching a long-running, external process (like a web server) is outside its core design.

 |**Task**|**Maven Core (Phases)**|**Requires a Plugin (Goals)**|
 |---|---|---|